Classical approximation of a linearized three waves kinetic equation: Introduction

 \subsection{Small perturbation of a Planck distribution.}

-In order to prove the existence of solutions to (\ref{PA})--(\ref{S1EA4BC}) satisfying (\ref{S1EASN}), the classical strategy seems tempting.
+In order to prove the existence of solutions to (\ref{PA})-(\ref{S1EA4BC}) satisfying (\ref{S1EASN}), we adopt a very classical strategy.
 First linearize the equation (\ref{PA}) around an equilibrium $n_0$ and derive precise estimates on the solutions of the resulting equation.
-Then, use the properties of the linearized equation to solve (\ref{PA})--(\ref{S1EA4BC}) for suitable initial data, ensuring the desired property (\ref{S1EASN}) to hold.
+Then, use the properties of the linearized equation to solve (\ref{PA})-(\ref{S1EA4BC}) for suitable initial data.

 The linearized equation was essentially obtained in \cite{EPV} where it was seen that some care in the linearization procedure is necessary.
 A new dependent variable $\Omega $ is defined as,

 Under the change of variables